luke-ded/MERN-Stack-Demo/README.md

 # MERN Stack Demo - Salvage Financial
-*This is a demonstration of a MERN full-stack application.
-A site to manage and track your debt with analytics* Website no longer hosted.
+This is a demonstration of a MERN full-stack web application; a financial manager.
+<br> Website no longer hosted.

 ## Members
 [Luke Dederich](https://github.com/luke-ded) Front End